block42-blockchain-company/thornode-telegram-bot/README.md

 export TELEGRAM_BOT_TOKEN=XXX
 ```
 ---
-Next you can specify the IP of the Thornode that you want to watch in `THORCHAIN_NODE_IP` environment variable.
+Next you can specify the IP of the Thornode that you want to watch in the `THORCHAIN_NODE_IP` environment variable.

+Set it to `localhost` to listen a node on your own machine.

-Leave this environment variable unset to listen on `localhost`.
+Leave this environment variable empty or don't even set it
+to use IPs of the testnet seed nodes from https://testnet-seed.thorchain.info.

+*Please note, if you leave `THORCHAIN_NODE_IP` empty, IP specific monitoring won't take effect (no check for
+increasing block height, midgard API and catch up status).
+Because we rotate through available
+testnet seed IPs, we would compare data of different nodes and send incorrect alerts.*
 If you don't know any IPs of Nodes, take one of the seed nodes from https://testnet-seed.thorchain.info .
 ```
 export THORCHAIN_NODE_IP=3.228.22.197